 This programme comprises two parts: taught modules in Year 1, and a minor research thesis in Year 2 (90 credits in total).

 Compulsory taught modules (3 x 10 credits) must be taken by part-time students in the first year of their studies to allow ample time for the completion of the thesis in the second year of the programme.
 The compulsory modules focus on familiarising students with the resources and sources available for the study of Irish history and also with the major debates and controversies in areas such as Irish urban history, women’s history, medieval Ireland, Irish emigration and Diaspora.
-Students choose two optional modules (2 x 10 credits) from a suite available in a particular year depending on the availability of lecturers (50 credits in total).
-Prospective students should inquire with the course Director to discover what modules may be on offer in any given year.
+Students choose two optional modules (2 x 10 credits) from a suite available in a particular year depending on the availability of lecturers.
+Prospective students should enquire with the course Director to discover what modules may be on offer in any given year.